Tennessee Academic Standards & Readiness Tests

 - Civics Test: State law requires students to pass a civics test as a graduation requirement.
 While this test must be based on items from the US Citizenship Test, how and when it is administered is a district decision.
 WCS chooses to administer its version of the civics test to 11th graders during their specific US history course.
 The test is given online as a Performance Matters (formerly called Unify) assessment.

 - Semester Exams: District policy requires comprehensive exams at the end of each semester for all high school courses as well as all core courses in grade 8.
-All semester exams are constructed by teacher teams at the school level except for those courses that require either a state TCAP or district CCE for the final exam.
+All semester exams are constructed by teacher teams at the school level except for those courses that require a state TCAP for the final exam.